 “We are at the beginning of the robotic era in construction” says Joseph Sarafian of Form Found Design

-Architect Joseph Sarafian discussed the advantages of new design tools and robotic construction in an exclusive interview with Hamid Hassanzadeh of PA.
-Joseph is the CEO and co-founder of Form Found Design, an LA-based studio that creates previously impossible concrete structures cast with industrial robots.
+Architect Joseph Sarafian, CEO, and co-founder of Form Found Design, discussed the advantages of new design tools and robotic construction in an exclusive interview with Hamid Hassanzadeh of PA.

 Hamid Hassanzadeh: How did your architecture career start?

 Joseph Sarafian: My career in architecture began at the University of Southern California.
-I worked every summer at architecture firms, and was able to study abroad in Italy, which shaped my knowledge of architecture tremendously.
-After graduating, I worked at Synthesis Design + Architecture, with Alvin Huang when he was growing his office in Los Angeles at a really exciting time.
+I worked every summer at architecture firms and was able to study abroad in Italy, which shaped my knowledge of architecture tremendously.
+After graduating, I worked at Synthesis Design + Architecture with Alvin Huang when he was growing his office in Los Angeles at a fascinating time.
 We had built projects in China and Thailand that allowed me to travel to support SDA’s growing international portfolio.

 Hamid Hassanzadeh: How would you describe your work as an architect?